 Thirteen individuals from Canada and the United States participated in this course.
 They produced this collaborative aural artifact from samples of their individual projects or sound files created during the course.
 They recommend headphones for the best listening experience.

-In 2013 and 2012 I taught, with faculty of the Creative Media & Digital Culture program, a course on Mobile App Design and Development.
+My DHSI teaching dates to 2012 and 2013 when, with faculty of the Creative Media & Digital Culture program, a course on Mobile App Design and Development.
 Course goals were to

 1).
 Conceptualize the space and special features of mobile devices.